rwxrob/zet/docs/2638/README.md

 A lot of people are getting the Renology power brick for the Mini and they are giving up a lot of advantages that the simpler Baseus 65w bricks provide.

+Baseus bricks can be taken on airlines, Renology cannot.

 Baseus bricks have more charging and output options that matter.

 Baseus bricks are way cheaper per watt.